2021-DEV2/2021-DEV2-001/README.md

 MVVM Architectural pattern was chosen in order to benefit in the future implementations on a decoupled code, with separation of concerns.
 MVVM Aproach was handled through binding between ViewModel and View, using the custom helper class <i> Dynamic.swift </i>.
 No Massive View Controller issues should appear during development.
-The view controller lifecycle is completly separated from the game's business logic, so unit tests can be written properly as the view model has no dependencies to the View Controller.
+The view controller lifecycle is completly separated from the app's business logic, so unit tests can be written properly as the view model has no dependencies to the View Controller.

 ## Main classes